rrivirr/rriv-decisions/0001-data-file-management.md

 ### Remote Storage

 Configuration for automatic remote storage will be stored in a file named .remote, and contain service details, credentials, and a setting to automatically upload files retreived from the RRIV device to the configured cloud service.
+Remote storage is optional, and if internet connectivity does not exist, files simply are not uploaded.

+## Considered Options

+### On-device management of files

+1. After completion of data transmission, the RRIV device will update a variable *last_pull* in the EEPROM with the timestamp of retrieval.
+This variable is used by the next call to pull-data to identify new data files.
+2. [PROPOSED] Move files to a separate folder on the device once they have been pulled
+3. Append .pulled to fillnames once they have been pulled
+4. Prepend a line that identifying the file as pulled

+#### Pros and Cons

+##### Option 1

+If power is lost to the RTC, we don't know whats new vs old

+##### Option 2

+Does this use extra power?

+##### Option 3

+Does this use extra power?

 ## Decision Outcome

 Chosen option: We identified as design above as the appropriate initial design for data file management, which had no competing designs.

+### Negative Consequences

+* For remote storage, a future ADR will need to address what occurs when internet is not available during data pull.
+Probably the rriv client should remind the user to sync at a minimum, once they are online.